This section outlines some of the collaborative COVID-19 research projects that we are currently involved in.

 We carried out a cross-sectional population survey (17-18 March 2020) among UK adults to explore the public's risk perceptions during the early phase of the COVID-19 epidemic and their willingness and ability to follow government guidance around social distancing and working from home.

-We are supporting antibody testing usability studies and public involvement as part of the REACT (Real-time Assessment of Community Transmission) study.
+We are supporting usability studies and public involvement as part of the REACT (Real-time Assessment of Community Transmission) study.
 This is a major programme of home testing for COVID-19 that is being carried out by Imperial College London in partnership with Imperial College Healthcare NHS Trust and IpsosMORI.

 Impact of COVID-19 on people living with HIV in the UK